 Famous Queen Mother Champion Chase Winners

 To date, only one horse has won the Queen Mother Champion Chase three times.
 It’s perhaps even more surprising, therefore, that when Badsworth Boy managed that achievement he did so on consecutive occasions in 1983, 1984 and 1985.
-There have been twelve double-winners of the event since its inauguration in 1959.
-These include Fortria, who was the first horse to manage this honour in 1960 and 1961, Skymas who did it in 1976 and 1977, Master Minded, who pulled it off in 2008 and 2009, and most recently Altior who did it in 2018 and 2019.
+There have been thirteen double-winners of the event since its inauguration in 1959.
+These include Fortria, who was the first horse to manage this honour in 1960 and 1961, Skymas who did it in 1976 and 1977, Master Minded, who pulled it off in 2008 and 2009, Altior who did it in 2018 and 2019 and most recently Energumene who did it in 2022 and 2023.

 Notable mentions should also go to Royal Relief, the aptly named horse as far as this race is concerned who became the first to regain the Queen Mother Champion Chase in 1974, having first won it in 1972.
 That didn’t happen again for more than twenty years, when Moscow Flyer achieved it in 2003 and 2005.
 One of the most impressive regains of the trophy was achieved by Sprinter Sacre in the 2010s.
 Having first won the race in 2013 as a seven-year-old, they were victorious once more as a ten-year-old in 2016.

 CBO Rating | 10/10